Natalya Neidhart: Professional wrestling career

-Independent circuit (2000–2007)
+Training and early career (2000–2007)

 In late 2000 through 2001, she served as the host and ring announcer of the Eric Bischoff led youth-promotion MatRats.

-In 2003, she began working for the Hart Family's own promotion, Stampede Wrestling, beginning a long time feud with Belle Lovitz.
+In 2003, she began working for the Hart Family's own promotion, Stampede Wrestling under the name Nattie Neidhart, beginning a long time feud with Belle Lovitz.
 The pair wrestled each other repeatedly, including a match for the Prairie Wrestling Alliance, where Neidhart teamed with her father, Jim "The Anvil" Neidhart, against Lovitz and Apocalypse.
 In 2004, however, Neidhart and Lovitz formed a tag team, wrestling several intergender matches against The Meyers Brothers as well as against Anna and Ma Myers.

 In mid-2004, she began accepting bookings for a tour in England, and in March 2005, started on a two-month tour of Japan where she used the name Nadia Hart.
 When she returned to Canada she promptly turned into a villainous character, labeling herself "Nasty Nattie".
 On June 17, 2005, she defeated Anna Marie, Lovitz, and Ma Myers in a four-way match to become the first Stampede Women's Pacific Champion, though she later vacated the championship.
 In November 2005, Neidhart damaged her cruciate ligament while wrestling in Japan, and underwent surgery in early 2006.
 She was sidelined for six months while she recovered.

 On October 8, 2006, Neidhart won the SuperGirls Championship from Lisa Moretti at a Big Time Wrestling show held by NWA: Extreme Canadian Championship Wrestling in Newark, California.
 She held the championship for 19 days, before losing it to Nikki Matthews on October 27 in Surrey, British Columbia.
 Also in October 2006, she debuted in the all-female promotion, Shimmer Women Athletes.
 She lost to Sara Del Rey at the tapings of Volume 7, but defeated "The Portuguese Princess" Ariel at the Volume 8 tapings.

 The following month she competed in the tournament to determine Great Canadian Wrestling's inaugural W.I.L.D.
 Champion, and defeated Danyah and Aurora en route to the final, where she lost to Sirelda.
 She had her last match for Stampede Wrestling on January 26, 2007, after she had signed with World Wrestling Entertainment (WWE), defeating Veronika Vice.
 During the show, she also delivered a speech thanking the fans for their support.